Top APR Vs APY Differences: A Comprehensive Guide

 Remember, the APR and APY do not apply to the same instruments.
 You never have to choose between the two.
 As such, comparing the APR vs APY only helps when looking to understand more about the terms.

 With answers to popular questions such as, ‘What is APR?’, ‘What is APY?’ and others, you can make better decisions when investing or borrowing.
 When it comes to the latter, always choose lenders that focus on transparency and affordability.

-At Fibe, you can get Instant Personal Loan of up to ₹5 lakhs and without worrying about any hidden charges.
+At Fibe, you can get an Instant Cash Loan of up to ₹5 lakhs and without worrying about any hidden charges.
 What’s more, you enjoy a completely digital journey alongside a flexible repayment experience.
-The funds you get have no end-use restrictions and you can foreclose the loan at NIL extra charges too.
-Download our Personal Loan App or visit the website and get started today!
+The funds you get have no end-use restrictions and you can foreclose the loan at no extra charges too.

 FAQs About the Difference Between APR and APY